-Louise, support worker for 21 years, tells us why she loves her job – and why you might, too:
+Louise, a support worker for 21 years, tells us why she loves her job, and why you might, too:

-“I’m part of a team that supports four people – Jeremy, Mervyn, Karen and Peter – who live together but who all have separate hobbies and interests.
-Jeremy is a thinker and likes walks; Mervyn loves cars, going to the pub, books and old films; Karen loves her pampering; Peter likes one-to-one attention – he’s not over-enthusiastic about cleaning his room or shopping but loves going to church every Sunday and adores the music.
+“I’m part of a team that supports four people: Jeremy, Mervyn, Karen and Peter, who live together but have separate hobbies and interests.
+Jeremy is a thinker and likes walks; Mervyn loves cars, going to the pub, books and old films; Karen loves her pampering; Peter likes one-to-one attention, he’s not over-enthusiastic about cleaning his room or shopping but he loves going to church every Sunday and he adores the music.

 As a support team, I believe our job is to help all four people to develop their independence and pursue the things that matter to them individually.
 We support them to do the things that they choose and enjoy.

 I love supporting people to try and learn new things.
-It’s often the little things, like helping Merv learn how to peel a potato recently.
-It’s finding out their favourite things to do, such as swimming or tenpin bowling, and then supporting them to be able to do it.
+It’s often the little things, like helping Merv learn how to peel a potato.
+It’s finding out their favourite things to do, such as swimming or tenpin bowling, and then supporting them to do it.

 Support work is in my blood; my mum had a career in Social Care and was a really strong role model for me.
 Growing up, my uncle had a learning disability and I enjoyed supporting him to do things.
 I’m a people person and passionate about enabling everyone to live as independently as possible.
 Sometimes that’s not easy.
 All four of the people I support have profound and multiple learning disabilities but that doesn’t mean they can’t make decisions or express preferences.
 As a support worker, it is important to be a good observer, to spot what is bringing someone pleasure or frustrating them, to recognise and respond to patterns of behaviour.
 Although some of the people I support don’t speak, we work together with pictures and objects of reference to plan each day together.